itrimble/Mock-Interview/README.md

 **Questions to ask the Hiring Manager**
 1. What problems are you trying to solve at the moment?
+2. Can you explain the job in your own words ?
+3. What makes this role available?
+4. How do you measure success for this role?
+5. What does this role need to accomplish in the first 90 days?
+6. What have been the biggest challenges for this role?
-2. What are your biggest pain points?
+7. What are your biggest pain points?
+8. I see you’ve been at the company for X years.
+How has your role evolved ?
+How has the company evolved?
-3. What's the first project you'd like to see me take on as part of this role?
+9. What's the first project you'd like to see me take on as part of this role?
 What would help you most?"
-4. What would surprise me about working with your (company/team/organization)?
+10. What would surprise me about working with your (company/team/organization)?
-5. What is something I can take off your plate, to free you for the big picture items?
+11. What is something I can take off your plate, to free you for the big picture items?
+12. Why did you join the company and is your experience what you expected?
+13. Who will I be working with most closely ?
+14. What is the Boss’ leadership style?
+15. What are the team dynamic like?
+16. What are the team members work styles?
-6. Do you have an up-to-date asset inventory?
+17. Do you have an up-to-date asset inventory?
-7. Do you have a CMDB?
+18. Do you have a CMDB?
-8. Is your asset inventory your vulnerability scanner or do you have something professional?
+19. Is your asset inventory your vulnerability scanner or do you have something professional?
 How are you currently mapping risk ?
 To what controls ?
-9. How do you measure success in your company ?
+20. How do you measure success in your company ?
-10. Tips: What is your story arc ?
+21. Tips: What is your story arc ?
 Who are the heroes and the villains ?
 How did you overcome failure ?
 Do you follow the STAR method?
-11. Do you have a ransomware playbook / strategy ?
+22. Do you have a ransomware playbook / strategy ?
-12. What is your flexible work option look like ?
+23. What is your flexible work option look like ?
 What are the expectations of the job ?
     If travel is a priority make sure that you discuss this with your employer ?
-13. What are the perks ?
+24. What are the perks ?
 Is there money for faster internet ?
 Is there money for certifications?
 Is there a training budget ?
-14. Is there more money for hardware for the office equipment?
+25. Is there more money for hardware for the office equipment?
-15. What does retention look like at this company?
+26. What does retention look like at this company?
-16. When have you hired incorrectly?
+27. When have you hired incorrectly?
-17. How did the company respond to Covid ?
+28. How did the company respond to Covid ?
 What were the lessons learned ?
-18. Is there a hybrid opportunity ?
+29. Is there a hybrid opportunity ?
-19. What is your flexible work option look like ?
+30. What is your flexible work option look like ?
 What are the expectations of the job ?
     What are the perks ?
-20. Is there money for faster internet ?
+31. Is there money for faster internet ?
-21. Is there money for certifications?
+32. Is there money for certifications?
-22. Is there more money for hardware for the office equipment?
+33. Is there more money for hardware for the office equipment?

 **Questions to ask your Manager**
 1. [What happens or how do you work if somebody doesn’t agree with you ?](https://www.youtube.com/watch?v=ihZJy9L4ew8)